kinjames/main_portfolio/README.md

 ## How to Use

-1. Clone the repository: `git clone [repository URL]`
-2. Navigate to the project directory: `cd [project folder]`
-3. Open `index.html` in your preferred web browser to view the website locally.

 ---

 Thank you for visiting my personal portfolio website!
 If you have any questions or would like to collaborate, feel free to reach out.